The Lucy Letby story

 - In December 2015, Dr Alison Timmis, a paediatrician, sent an email to Tony Chambers, the hospital’s chief executive.
 She warned that the neonatal unit was chaotic, overstretched, and unsafe for both patients and staff.

 - Dr Timmis reported that staff were often in tears due to the pressure of looking after more babies than the unit could safely handle.
-She emphasized that the care being provided was falling below the high standards they aspired to.
+She emphasised that the care being provided was falling below the high standards they aspired to.

 - Letby's actions amidst chaos: